hemantksingh/messup-learn/People/Capabilites.md

 # Capabilities

-## Engineering Lead
+## Engineering Leadership

-* Deliver value - financial, operational, sustainability, employee, customer and employee benefit, not just technical expertise
+* Value focussed not just technical expertise
+ * financial: increase revenue, go to market fast w/o cutting corners
+ * operational: reduce cost w/o hurting performance
+ * sustainability
+ * customer and employee benefit
-* Have an inward (efficiency) and outward (effectiveness) focus.
-Work with groups and communities in the wider org to inform thinking and theirs, build shared understanding and colaborate
+* Inward focus for improving efficiency - are you building things right?
+Outward focus (effectiveness) - are you building the right thing?
+Work with groups and communities in the wider org to inform thinking, visualise - build shared understanding (value stream mapping), eliminate (undue process), simplify, standardise and automate
-* Create and attract talent geared towards your culture, upskill
+* People: Create and attract talent geared towards your culture and ways of working
-* Tool and techniques - modern not trendy.
-Encourage open-source contributions where appropriate.
-Responsible for encouraging, curating and publicising the open-source contributions
+* Tool and techniques: modern not trendy.
+Fit for purpose in your context?
+Open-source contributions where appropriate.

 ## Architect